MobleyLab/alchemical-analysis/README.md

   -h, --help            show this help message and exit -a SOFTWARE, --software=SOFTWARE
-                        Package's name the data files come from: Gromacs, Sire, or AMBER.
+                        Package's name the data files come from: Gromacs, Sire, Desmond, or AMBER.
 Default: Gromacs.
+  -b BREAKS, --break=BREAKS
-  -c, --cfm             The Curve-Fitting-Method-based consistency inspector.
+                        Extract the portion of the output files and calculate the data based on that portion.
+Default: 1.0 -c, --cfm             The Curve-Fitting-Method-based consistency inspector.
                         Default: False.
   -d DATAFILE_DIRECTORY, --dir=DATAFILE_DIRECTORY
                         Directory in which data files are stored.
 Default:
                         Current directory.
+  -e, --backward        Using the backward direction for breaking the output
-  -f BFORWREV, --forwrev=BFORWREV
+                        files, extract the data from backwardi.
+Default: False -f BFORWREV, --forwrev=BFORWREV
-                        Plotting the free energy change as a function of time in both directions.
-The number of time points (an integer) is to be followed the flag.
-Default: 0 -g, --breakdown       Plotting the free energy differences evaluated for each pair of adjacent states for all methods.
-Default:
+                        Plot the free energy change as a function of time in both directions, with the specified number of points in the time plot.
+The number of time points (an integer) must be provided.
+Default: 0 -g, --breakdown       Plot the free energy differences evaluated for each pair of adjacent states for all methods, including the dH/dlambda curve for TI.
+Default: False.
-                        False.
   -i UNCORR_THRESHOLD, --threshold=UNCORR_THRESHOLD
-                        Perform the analysis with rather all the data if the number of uncorrelated samples is found to be less than this number.
+                        Proceed with correlated samples if the number of uncorrelated samples is found to be less than this number.
 If 0 is given, the time series analysis will not be performed at all.
 Default: 50.
+  -j RESULTFILENAME, --resultfilename=RESULTFILENAME
+                        custom defined result filename prefix.
+Default:
+                        results
   -k BSKIPLAMBDAINDEX, --koff=BSKIPLAMBDAINDEX
                         Give a string of lambda indices separated by '-' and they will be removed from the analysis.
 (Another